AltamashRafiq/LatentDirichletAllocation/README.md

 # one can now explore the results of the fitted model by calling
 lda_model.topic_results(topic=1, words=10)

 # where topic is the topic number [0, T).
-It will return a dataframe with the top words for the selected topic.
+# it will return a dataframe with the top words for the selected topic.

-# the created object, after initialization, it contains a battery of attributes that sllow
+# the created object, after initialization, it contains a battery of attributes
-# the user to explore the underlying data as well as use the cleaned and processed data as input in
+# that allow the user to explore the underlying data as well as
+# use the cleaned and processed data as input in
 # other commony python packages for topic modelling like gensim or sklearn.

 # some of these attribues are: